Chaste/Chaste.github.io/site/content/docs/installguides/ubuntu-package.md

 * Code Users - are people who want to work with a stable released version of the Chaste code (a new release is made roughly every six months).
 * Code Developers - (both internal and external to the core team) are people who want to work with the latest development version of the Chaste code, between the main stable releases.

-See [GettingStarted](https://github.com/Chaste/trac_archive/wiki/Getting-Started) for more detail if you still aren't sure.
+See [Getting Started](../..) for more detail if you still aren't sure.

 ### 2a.
 For Code USERS (working with a release, rather than developers)